Skip to main content

 Do I need to be full time to complete the OTA program?

-What is typical compensation for OTA's in Pennsylvania?
+What is typical compensation for OTAs in Pennsylvania?

 What is the difference between an occupational therapy assistant and an occupational therapist?

-By law an Occupational Therapy Assistant (OTA) must work under the supervision of an Occupational Therapist (OT).
+By licensure law, an Occupational Therapy Assistant (OTA) must work under the supervision of an Occupational Therapist (OT).
 The OT will be the individual who leads the intervention process and is the occupational therapy practitioner most likely to evaluate, write treatment reports, create goals for intervention, and make final recommendations for discharge.
 The OTA and OT both directly work with patients to achieve their therapeutic goals.
 An effective OT/OTA team collaborates to provide the most effective treatment possible.
 An OTA will need to utilize clinical reasoning skills under the supervision of the OT to decide what methods will best help a client meet their OT goals.

-Associate in Occupational Therapy
+A.S. in Occupational Therapy

-• Associate in Occupational Therapy Overview
+• Occupational Therapy Overview

-• Associate in Occupational Therapy Program Requirements
+• Occupational Therapy Program Requirements

-• Associate in Occupational Therapy Admission Procedures
+• Occupational Therapy Admission Procedures

-• Occupational Therapist Assistant Program First Year Student Admission Procedures
+• Occupational Therapist Assistant Program First-Year Student Admission Procedures

-• Occupational Therapist Assistant Program Transfer Student Admission Procedures
+• Occupational Therapy Transfer Student Admission Procedures

-• Occupational Therapist Assistant Program Re-enrollment Admission Procedures
+• Occupational Therapy Re-enrollment Admission Procedures

-• Associate in Occupational Therapy Tuition and Fee Estimate
+• Occupational Therapy Tuition and Fee Estimate

 • Fieldwork Educator Information

-• Frequently Asked Questions about Occupational Therapy
+• Occupational Therapy Frequently Asked Questions

 • Graduation and NBCOT Data